2-minute video showing what Rolfing looks like

 Unlike spa massage, most of the time you’ll be lying face-up, on your side, or sitting up.
 You keep your underwear on, though you’ll be draped with a sheet and blanket for warmth and comfort.
 Because the touch must be so slow — I have to concentrate more than in massage, and the receiver needs to focus her awareness to best internalize the sensations — the sessions can be meditative and quiet.

 Techniques can include manually stretching tendons and entire muscles; contracting and relaxing muscles during stretches; pinning or moving muscles during lengthening; and sliding the superficial fascia between the muscles and the skin.
-There are two very different styles of myofascial release, referred to as direct vs. indirect techniques; see more, below.
+There are two very different styles of myofascial release, referred to as direct vs. indirect techniques.

 Movements are slow and deliberate.
 There is no pain — at least, not the way I do it!
 The key is taking it slow, warming everything up first.
 My sessions are “about” 90 minutes because my hands follow the needs of the body, not the dictates of the clock.
 As Rolf would say, “it’s not how deep you go; it’s how you go deep.”